rab97/ParallelGraphColoring/DOCUMENTATION.md

 only if the value of its associated random number is the highest respect to the neighbors one.
 After this check, the vertex can be colored immediatly.

-Since the graph's vector of colors is a shared resources, this last operation is protected using a mutex.
+Since the graph's vector of colors is a shared resource, this last operation is protected using a mutex.

     if (isMax) {